-Managing and Updating Your BIOS
+Updating Your BIOS

-It is recommended that you save a copy of the original BIOS along with a Flash Memory Writer utility (AFLASH.EXE) to a bootable floppy disk in case you need to reinstall the BIOS later.
-AFLASH.EXE is a Flash Memory Writer utility that updates the BIOS by uploading a new BIOS file to the programmable flash ROM on the motherboard.
+PHLASH.EXE is a Flash Memory Writer utility that updates the BIOS by uploading a new BIOS file to the programmable flash ROM on the Notebook PC's motherboard.
 This file works only in DOS mode.
-To determine the BIOS version of your Notebook PC, check the code displayed on the upper left-hand corner of your screen during bootup or run AFLASH.EXE.
-Larger numbers represent a newer BIOS file.
+To determine the BIOS version, check the code (e.g. BIOS Ver.
+XXXXX) displayed on the upper left-hand corner of your screen just before entering BIOS setup (after pressing the F2 key).
+Larger numbers represent a newer BIOS version.